DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ![SheetGen fill the fields](../../assets\images\SheetGen\SG-Sl-FillFields.png)
 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-3. Select the existing sheet that will be assigned as the template for the new sheet.
+3. Select the existing sheet to be  used as a template for the new sheet.

 ### Search sheet

-The search box will search for sheets contained in the project.
+The search box will look for the sheets contained in the project.

 ![SheetGen search existing sheet](../../assets\images\SheetGen\SG-Sl-SearchTemplate.gif)